Tom Ammiano: A.B. 1266

-Ammiano authored legislation, the School Success and Opportunity Act (Assembly Bill No. 1266), which "requires that a pupil be permitted to participate in sex-segregated school programs, activities, including athletic teams and competitions, and use facilities consistent with his or her gender identity, irrespective of the gender listed on the pupil's records."
+Ammiano authored legislation, the School Success and Opportunity Act (Assembly Bill No. 1266), which "requires that a pupil be permitted to participate in sex-segregated school programs, activities, including athletic teams and competitions, and use facilities consistent with their gender identity, irrespective of the gender listed on the pupil's records."

 The legislation passed the California State Legislature in June 2013 and was signed into law by Governor Jerry Brown in August 2013.
 The legislation went into effect on January 1, 2014.
 The bill was opposed by the California Catholic Conference, which viewed the law as unnecessary.

 A group of activists made an attempt to repeal the law through a California ballot initiative, but in February 2014, the effort failed after it fell "about 17,000 signatures short of the 504,760 valid names needed to go before voters."

 Schwarzenegger acrostic memo

 In October 2009, Governor Arnold Schwarzenegger appeared at a Democratic Party fundraiser at San Francisco's Fairmont Hotel.
 When former San Francisco Mayor Willie Brown introduced the governor, Ammiano shouted "You lie!" in a copy-cat of Representative Joe Wilson's remarks during President Obama's congressional address a month earlier.
 Ammiano walked out yelling that Schwarzenegger could "kiss my gay ass".
 In a video of the event, an audience member is heard yelling "Kiss my faggot ass!" at Schwarzenegger, leading some to conclude that "faggot" was what Ammiano actually said, and that "gay ass" was a censored version of the quote.
 However, Ammiano did not use the word "faggot", and the person yelling "kiss my faggot ass" was someone else.

 Four days after the fundraiser, Schwarzenegger vetoed Assembly Bill 1176, which was authored by Ammiano to help the port of San Francisco with financing issues, and had cleared the State Senate 40–0 and the Assembly 78–0.
 Schwarzenegger sent a memo to the California State Assembly explaining the veto.
-The letter contained a hidden message that, when using the first letter of each line along the left margin, spelled out 'fuck you'.
+The letter contained a hidden message in an acrostic poem, with the first letter of each line along the left margin spelling out 'fuck you'.
 Governor Schwarzenegger denied the hidden message was inserted intentionally, but media outlets consulted a mathematics professor, who reportedly determined that the odds that it was simply a coincidence were astronomical.

-On an October 30, 2019 appearance on The Late, Late Show with James Corden, Schwarzenegger admitted that he had intentionally added the message and later lied about not knowing the message was in the memo.
+In an October 30, 2019, appearance on The Late, Late Show with James Corden, Schwarzenegger admitted that he had intentionally added the message and had lied about not knowing the message was in the memo.